 Travel journalist Laura “Lo” Blackstock is thrilled to get an assignment that involves a week at sea.
 After a mysterious break-in at her flat, she’s a bit frazzled and needs to relax.

-But as the cruise ship Aurora sets off into the North Sea, Lo is terrified when she sees a woman being tossed overboard.
+But as the cruise ship Aurora sets off into the North Sea, Lo is terrified when she hears a scuffle outside her balcony and what sounds like a body being tossed overboard.
 But the crew insists that not one passenger is missing.

 Is Lo just suffering from stress, or is something terribly wrong on the Aurora?